Knowledge workers themselves are best placed to make decisions about how to perform their work.

 Delivering value in the shortest sustainable lead time requires decentralized decision-making.
+It is a key tenet of Lean thinking.
 Any decision that must be escalated to higher levels of authority introduces a delay.
-Also, escalated decisions can decrease quality due to the lack of local context, plus changes to fact patterns that occur during the waiting period.
+Also, escalated decisions can decrease quality due to the lack of local context, plus changes to the facts on which they were based that occur during the waiting period.

 Conversely, decentralizing decision-making reduces delays, improves product development flow and throughput, and facilitates faster feedback and more innovative solutions.
 Higher levels of empowerment are an additional, tangible benefit.